Special Educational Needs

 In some cases school may conclude that a child’s learning difficulties remain so substantial that they cannot be met effectively within the resources normally available to the school.

 In these cases a request for statutory assessment will be made; the school, an outside agency or the parents can make a request.
-If you would like further information about statutory assessment leading towards an Education, Health and Care plan, please contact your child’s teacher or the SENCo (Ms Ruth Johnson) directly.
+If you would like further information about statutory assessment leading towards an Education, Health and Care plan, please contact your child’s teacher or the Inclusion Leader (Ms Ellie Onur) directly.
 This level of SEN no longer comes with extra funding.

 As well as working with you to support your child, there are times when we may ask other agencies to come into school and help a child.
 Some of the agencies we may use are: